Glossary of terms

 - SQL injection

-- A technique where a malicious adversary attack applications, by inserting specifically crafted SQL statements into an entry field for execution.
+- A technique where a malicious adversary attacks applications, by inserting specifically crafted SQL statements into an entry field for execution.